seanmorris/php-wasm-site/pages/compiling/php-wasm-rc.md

 (defaults provided below in **bold**)

-The following options are availavle for building static PHP extensions:
+The following options are available for building static PHP extensions:

 ```
 WITH_BCMATH    # [0, 1] Enabled by default